- International Shipping A Car France From Usa

 Certain conditions qualify for tax exemption when importing cars to France:

-The first case is for those who’re bringing their vehicle over for the holidays.
+The first case is for those who are bringing their vehicle over for the holidays.
 In this case, you’ll need to make an upfront deposit and take it back when your stay comes to an end and you leave France.

-EU citizens who previously resided in the USA and were the owners of their cars for at least 6 months, can bring the car to France tax-free, but this only applies once.
+EU citizens who previously resided in the USA and owned their cars for at least six months can bring the car to France tax-free, but this only applies once.